go-masonry/tutorial/README.md

 6. [Tests example](06-tests)
 7. [Makefile](07-makefile)

->You can create a local git repository and copy [01-api](01-api/) to it.
+>You can create a local git repository and copy [01-api](01-api) to it.
 Once you seen/understand the code, commit.
 Then copy [02-api](02-logic/) contents to your directory.
 This will overwrite some code.
 >
 >Repeat for each subsequent part.
 This way you will have git to show you what actually changed.
 >
 >*** Make sure to adjust imports accordingly.

+### Alternate way to pass through tutorial
+Read the docs of all 7 parts described above and clone the [alternate-example](alternate-example).
+You'll find there almost the same code organized in a different way: there are 2 independent microservices and common module.